By adding so-called "viscosity index improvers", all-season oils are stabilized when hot.

-In this way, the necessary lubrication of the engine is ensured both in cold and hot conditions.
-The SAE designation indicates the viscosity of the engine oil.
+This ensures the necessary lubrication of the engine both in cold and hot conditions.
+The SAE designation indicates the viscosity of the motor oil.

 SAE - Society of Automotive Engineers (Society of Automotive Engineers)

-10 - the viscosity of the oil in a cold state.
-The lower this number, the lower the viscosity of cold engine oil.
+10 - oil viscosity when cold.
+The lower this number, the lower the viscosity of the cold motor oil.

 W - indicates that the oil is suitable for winter operating conditions.

-40 is the viscosity of the hot oil.
-The higher this number, the higher the viscosity of hot engine oil (see illustration 8.0).
+40 - viscosity of oil when hot.
+The higher this number, the higher the viscosity of hot motor oil (see illustration 8.0).

-Lightweight oils can also be used (low friction oils).
-We are talking about all-weather oils, which include additives that facilitate the coefficient of friction, as a result of which there is a decrease in friction of internal engine parts.
+Easy-flowing oils can also be used (low friction oils).
+We are talking about all-season oils, which contain additives that reduce the friction coefficient, as a result of which the friction of internal engine parts is reduced.

-The basis of easy-flowing oils is synthetic oil.
+The base of easy-flowing oils is synthetic oil.

-Illustration 8.0 shows the viscosity of engine oils as a function of ambient temperature.
+Figure 8.0 shows the viscosity of motor oils depending on the ambient temperature.

-Due to the fact that the fields of application of adjacent oils according to the SAE classification overlap, short temperature fluctuations can be ignored.
+Since the application areas of related oils according to SAE classification overlap, short-term temperature fluctuations can be ignored.

-It is allowed to mix oils of different viscosities if it is necessary to add oil, and the air temperature does not correspond to the viscosity class of the oil poured into the engine.
+It is permissible to mix oils of different viscosity if it is necessary to add oil and the air temperature does not correspond to the viscosity class of the oil poured into the engine.

-Attention!
-Lubricating additives of any kind must not be added to fuels or lubricating oils.
+Caution!
+Lubricating additives of any kind must not be added to either fuel or lubricating oils.

-The quality of engine oil is indicated by the relevant standard of vehicle and oil manufacturers.
+The quality of motor oil is indicated by the corresponding standard of car and oil manufacturers.

-Classification of motor oils of American manufacturers is carried out according to the API system: an abbreviation from the first letters of the American Petroleum Institute (American Petroleum Institute).
+Classification of motor oils of American manufacturers is carried out according to the API system: an abbreviation of the first letters of the American Petroleum Institute (american Petroleum Institute).

 The designation is made using two letters.
-The first letter indicates the scope:
+The first letter indicates the area of application:

 - S - for internal combustion engines;